akiranishii/rnaseq-pipeline/README.md

 <img width="434" alt="Screen Shot 2022-08-22 at 5 05 06 PM" src="https://user-images.githubusercontent.com/62619033/186019170-4b4a89fe-b6b8-41cf-b32f-b3e4244e3c15.png">
  </p>

-2. Differential expression files are located in a subfolder called "OutputTables."
-The folder contains the following data for each comparison:
+**2. Differential expression files are located in a subfolder called "OutputTables."
+The folder contains the following data for each comparison:**

 * Differential expression results in a .csv file format